JetBrains/intellij-sdk-docs/tutorials/custom_language_support/annotator.md

 ```

 ## 7.2.
 Register the Annotator
-Using an extension point, register the Simple Language annotator class  with the IntelliJ Platform:
+Using the `com.intellij.annotator` extension point in the plugin configuration file, register the Simple Language annotator class with the IntelliJ Platform:
 ```xml
   <extensions defaultExtensionNs="com.intellij">
     <annotator language="JAVA" implementationClass="org.intellij.sdk.language.SimpleAnnotator"/>